 PLACE was initiated by TAFE Outreach section, Sydney Institute of TAFE NSW and funded by the Australian Government, Innovation Fund of the Department of Education, Employment and Workplace Relations (DEEWR).
 The major partners included Housing NSW, City of Sydney, Marrickville Council, Redfern Waterloo Authority (RWA) now Koori Job Ready, University of Sydney, WEAVE (formally South Sydney Youth Services), Inner Sydney Region of Councils Social Development, Matthew Talbot Homelessness Services, Community Restorative Centre and local community agencies.

 Fruitful learning ecologies: Building effective partnerships AVETRA 2011, Jude Cooke, Patricia Kenny, Nola Randall-Mohk TAFE NSW

 Traditionally TAFE Outreach partnerships have been built on longstanding relationships and often emerge through organic processes that are articulated in current learning ecology theses derived from Bronfenbrenner’s ecological model of human development (1979).
 The paper explores practices within Australia and in other countries to inform future directions.

-NVEAC Equity Blueprint - summary of full text available
+NVEAC Equity Blueprint

 "The Equity Blueprint is a comprehensive analysis of the VET system from an equity perspective that was developed by NVEAC through extensive consultation across Australia over 12 months.
 The Equity Blueprint sets out the policy direction for disadvantaged learners across the VET system for the next five years (2011-2016) through six reform areas."